Skip to main content

 Employee number

-• Input an Employee reference number
+Input an Employee reference number.

-• Double check it isn’t already assigned to another employee by going into Sage HR: Browse to Reports > Employee Data > Custom Reports > Create a report, then select Name and Employee # Fields
+Double check it isn’t already assigned to another employee by going into Sage HR: Browse to Reports > Employee Data > Custom Reports > Create a report, then select Name and Employee # Fields

 Reports to

-• If the person they report to doesn’t yet exist in Sage HR but is included in the Import List, this will import both the employee and the person they report to.
+If you enter details, it must be the Work Email address of the person they report to.
+The person they report to must already exist in Sage HR.
+If the person they report to doesn’t yet exist in Sage HR but you include it in the Import List, this will import both the employee and the person they report to.

 Time off approved by

-• Must be the Email Address of the person who approves their time off.
+Must be the Email Address of the person who approves their time off.
 The time off approver must already exist in Sage HR.

-• Email Address is case sensitive and you must check the spelling.
+Email Address is case sensitive, and you must check the spelling.
 It must match the Time Off Approver’s work email exactly as it appears in Sage HR.

 Location